HahnJustin/Internet-Manager/README.md

 > [!CAUTION]
 > You must configure specifically the networks you want to shutdown with the manager, you can find the names of these using "view internet connections"
-> This also for now means you must list Wi-Fi networks as well under the ethernet section

-### How to configure the Internet Manager
-1. Run the kill_server.exe and close the Internet Manager GUI if it is open
-2. Open the config.yaml file in some text editor, Notepad++ is recommended
-3. Change the config file as desired, namely add all Wi-Fi and Ethernet connections you want to shutdown under the ethernet section
-4. Close config.yaml
-5. Launch the internet_server again then the internet_manager
-6. Check to see that the config changes are relfected in the GUI

 ### Explaining the UI
 Here's a picture of the Internet Manager GUI with some text to explain what everything means.